mastanca/webtask-workshop/modules/programming-models.md

 Using the raw request and response opens up a number of possiblities, you can write micro-apis, and you can return other kinds of rich content like a PDF or a graphic.
 You can even build `Express` tasks, something which you'll see later.

-Next, let's see how we can take advandate of node modules hosted on [NPM](npm-modules.md).
+Next, let's see how we can take advantage of node modules hosted on [NPM](npm-modules.md).